 Eligible New Zealand Citizens

-The title 'Eligible New Zealand Citizen' is a definition and term used in Migration Law and most New Zealand citizens are unaware of it's legal meaning.
+The title 'Eligible New Zealand Citizen' is a definition and term used in Migration Law.
+Many if not most New Zealand citizens are unaware of its legal meaning.

-An Eligible New Zealand Citizen is more commonly known as a Protected Special Category Visa holder.
+An Eligible New Zealand Citizen is more commonly known as a Protected Special Category Visa holder and they also hold a Special Category Visa, subclass TY444.

-Eligible New Zealand Citizens is the legal term used in Migration & Citizenship Legislation (immigration matters) whilst Protected Special Category Visa holders is the legal term used in Social Security Legislation (generally Centrelink entitlements)
+Eligible New Zealand Citizens is the legal term used in Migration & Citizenship Legislation (immigration matters) whilst Protected Special Category Visa holders is the legal term used in Social Security Legislation (generally Centrelink/Service Australia entitlements)

 These terms are the most important labels for all fellow Kiwis to understand first and foremost, because it helps us to identity a persons' rightful status.